Storytelling Is Paramount

 When Storytelling-Make it Short & Concise.

-This applies to interviews, meetings with your boss, your team, venture capitalists, small talk, everyone who needs to see things your way.
-In all communicative situations, you should have cool stories.
+These techniques apply to interviews, meetings with your boss, team, venture capitalists, small talk, everyone who needs to see things your way.
+In all communicative situations, you should have remarkable stories.

 Watch Ita Olsen in this video: Why am I Not Automatically an Incredible Speaker